HarlicWork/etiqa-assessment/README.md

 This is for Assessment Purpose:

-Clone or Download the app for
+Clone or Download the repo for

 1) Client (Frontend)
 2) Server (API)